Jonathan-Chan8/COMP3900_Capstone_Project/theNewsroom/documentation/README.md

 README.md for The Newsroom application

+# Sumission
+* Note: Our project exceeded the 100MB limit for submitting by zip file.
+We are instead submitting by the alternative Github method.
+* The final submission is on our branch "submission".
+The branch can be found at https://github.com/unsw-cse-capstone-project/capstone-project-comp3900-w17a-212-monolith/tree/submission
+* This submission branch was last updated before 11:59pm on the 16/11/2020.

 # SETUP

 1. See INSTALL.md for installion instruction for the operating systems WINDOWS 10 / LINUX (UBUNTU) / MAC OSX

+2. Install git-lfs
+    ## Windows (WSL2) / Linux
+    `sudo apt install`
+    `sudo apt install git lfs`

+    ## MAC OSX
+    `brew install git-lfs`
+    `brew upgrade git-lfs`

-2. `git clone ttps://github.com/unsw-cse-capstone-project/capstone-project-comp3900-w17a-212-monolith.git`
+4. `git clone ttps://github.com/unsw-cse-capstone-project/capstone-project-comp3900-w17a-212-monolith.git`
+    Note: you made need to do git pull after installing git-lfs

-3. Two termials are required for this step.
+6. Two termials are required for this step.
 One for running the database and one for running the front end.

 ## First teminal, Starting docker-compose to run
 1. cd into the project folder.